SpaghettiDB/Platform-Backend/docs/schema.md

 - Relationships:
   - `teams` Many-to-many relationship with Team entity through TeamMembers property

-###### Suggestions

-- implementing a unique constraint on the email column
-- Adding an image column for profile pictures of users
-- Adding a column to store the user's preferred language and another for his preferred timezone

 ##### Team

 - `id` Auto-incremented unique identifier for the team